 Not meant to be especially gothic but nevertheless it is exactly that as most of the action takes place at night at a dark estate called Pemberley.
 Wait, Pemberley?
 Yes, Pemberley, the family seat of the Darcy family once upon a time.
 Not that this book has anything to do with Jane Austen's classic - except for the setting.
 And why that should be I leave to scholars of T.H.
 White to try and figure out.

 This is White's first and only mystery novel and to my way of thinking, he should have gone ahead and written many more.
 But for whatever reason he didn't.
-But he left us a doozy of mystery debut worth the reading and re-reading.
+Still, I'm grateful he left us a doozy of a mystery debut worth the reading and re-reading.
 We know going in who the killer is but that doesn't stop the mysterious doings and skulking about in the night.
-A shivery book, perfect for a dark and stormy night in October.
+A shivery book, perfect for those dark and stormy October eves.

 My review of DARKNESS AT PEMBERLEY.